threefoldfoundation/info_cloud/src/evdc/evdc_create.md

 Now the VDC is being prepared to be used by you.
 Full deployment can start after payment.

+Pay either by scanning the QR code using the Threefold Connect app (only app that we are sure it is able to read the QR info, both address, amount, currency and memo text, we can't guarantee that this QR code is readable by other Stellar mobile wallets).

-The amount to be paid is calculated to cover the capacity for the selected VDC size for a period of 1 month.
+The calculated amount to be paid covers the capacity for the selected VDC size for a period of 1 month.

 ![](img/02_vdc_payment2.png)